-Approximately 55% of the total units are held by permanently endowed trust funds that demand a high level of income in the absence of any realistic opportunities for the utilisation of their capital.
+Approximately 50% of the total units are held by permanently endowed trust funds that demand a high level of income in the absence of any realistic opportunities for the utilisation of their capital.
 Consequently, the investment strategy of the fund is to achieve a robust income yield coupled with long-term capital growth as an inflationary hedge.
 Investment performance is governed by the Trustees' acceptance of a cautious to moderate level of risk and their adoption of an ethical stance that prevents investment in sectors covering alcohol, gambling, pornography, tobacco and credit institutions that apply extortionate and exorbitant lending principles.

-The Trustees and Fund Managers have agreed a target asset allocation of fixed interest stocks, gilts and corporate bonds (45%), equities and structured investments (45%), and property (10%) that is designed to achieve these objectives.
+The Trustees and Fund Managers had previously agreed a target asset allocation of fixed interest stocks, gilts and corporate bonds (45%), equities and structured investments (45%), and property (10%) that is designed to achieve these objectives although these percentages are due to be reviewed in the near future.
 In the absence of a suitable standard benchmark that equates to the requirements of the Corporation, the Trustees and Fund Managers have formulated a specialist benchmark against which the performance of the fund is to be monitored.
-The income yield achieved on the Corporation's portfolio of investments was 3.1% against a target of 3.5%, and the total return achieved was -4.0% against the benchmark of -4.3%.
+The income yield achieved on the Corporation's portfolio of investments was 3.1% against a target of 3.5%, and the total return achieved was 14.0% against the benchmark of 15.6%.